-THE SIMPLE URN PROCESS AND THE STOCHASTIC APPROXIMATION OF ITS BEHAVIOR

-MICHAEL KANE

-As a final project for STAT 637 (Deterministic and Stochastic Optimization) the simple urn model is studied, with special attention being payed to its relationship with stochastic approximation.
-This write-up is based on portions of Pemantle (2007) which provides a survey of random process but, it also draws from other sources.

-This paper begins by describing the simple urn model.
+THE POLYA URN PROCESS AND THE STOCHASTIC APPROXIMATION OF ITS BEHAVIOR MICHAEL KANE As a final project for STAT 637 (Deterministic and Stochastic Optimization) the Polya urn process was studied with special attention being payed to its relationship with stochastic approximation.
+This write-up is based on portions of Pemantle (2007), which provides a survey of random process but it also draws from other sources.
+This paper begins by describing the Polya urn process.
 Next, distributions of ball counts and ball proportions are derived.
-These derivations should help give the reader an understanding of how urn processes behave.
-After this intuition is developed, a stochastic approximation of its behavior is derived.
+These derivations should provide the reader with an understanding of how urn processes behave.
+After this intuition is developed, a stochastic approximation of the process is derived.
 This way, the relationship between the stochastic results and the previously derived results is clear.
-Finally, a case where the stochastic approximation may not hold is introduced and an alternative solution is described.

-1. The Polya Urn

-The Polya urn process is defined as:
+Finally, a case where the assumptions of stochastic approximation may not hold is introduced and an alternative solution is described.
+1. The Polya Urn The Polya urn process is defined as:

-Place r red balls and g green balls in the urn.
+''' Place r red balls and g green balls in the urn.

-repeat

-Pick a ball l from the urn uniformly at random.
+repeat Pick a ball l from the urn uniformly at random.

-if l is a green ball then

-Replace l and put another green ball into the urn.
+if l is a green ball then Replace l and put another green ball into the urn.

 end

 else

 Replace l and put another red ball into the urn.

 end

 end;

+'''

-Algorithm 1: The Polya Urn Process Algorithm
+Algorithm 1: The Polya Urn Process

-Clearly, the urn starts with r + g balls.
+Clearly, the urn starts with r+g balls.
 For the entire paper it will be assumed that r and g are greater than zero.
-At any time $t \ge 0$, the number of balls in the urn is t + r + g.
-The next step is to understand the distribution of these balls at t.
+At any time $t \ge 0$, the number

 Date: December 24, 2007.